 Learn how to set up software translation projects in PTC.
-Step-by-step guide to creating projects, uploading files, and getting AI translations in minutes.
+Follow these steps to create your first project, upload your files, and get AI-powered translations in minutes.

 Step 1